 Sakuma Drops: All about the Japanese Fruit Candy

-Actually, the hard candy that appears in the movie exists in reality and has been loved by us Japanese for as long as over a century.
+The candy named Sakuma Drops exists in reality and has been a favorite among us Japanese for over a century.

 How to Open the Tin Can

-Actually, the hole of the tin can is sealed up firmly with a removable lid, so when opening, you need to use something hard, like a coin or scissors, to lift it up.
+So when opening it, you need to use something hard, like a coin or scissors, to lift the lid.

-The tin can contains 26 pieces of hard candy in total, which are made up of 8 flavors.
+The tin can (volume: 75 g) contains 26 pieces of hard candy comprising eight flavors.

-As the picture above shows, the 8 flavors are
+As shown in the photo below, the eight flavors are

 - Grape (Purple)